Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

-> ⚠️ Please talk to valk#9904 through Discord whenever you want to work on something, this way I can tell you if others are working on it or if I do not want you to work on that specific thing right now.
+> ⚠️ Please talk to `valk#9904` through Discord whenever you want to work on something, this way I can tell you if others are working on it or if I do not want you to work on that specific thing right now.

-> ⚠️ Currently everything is being migrated to the `godot4` branch.
-I recommend you checkout the `main` branch to see how the game should function.
-I do not think I will ever go back to godot 3.x, so please put all your commits on the `godot4` branch.

 > ℹ️ If you comment on an issue in GitHub I can assign you to that issue.

 [![GitHub issues by-label](https://img.shields.io/github/issues/Valks-Games/sankari/coding?color=black)](https://github.com/Valks-Games/sankari/issues?q=is%3Aissue+is%3Aopen+label%3Acoding)

+## Differences between `main` and `godot4` branches
+**main**
+- Latest Godot 3.x stable release
+- Player movement works 80% as intended (in other words use this as a reference to how the player should move)
+- Old code and will be abandoned
+- No multiplayer
+- README and CONTRIBUTING files are up-to-date

+**godot4**
+- Latest Godot 4 beta stable release
+- Player movement works 20% as intended (the transition to Godot 4 beta changed a lot of stuff unforunately destroying the way the player moves)
+- Newer code and will be merged into `main` eventually (please put all your commits on this branch)
+- Multiplayer
+- README and CONTRIBUTING files are outdated

 ## Setup VS2022 to work with Godot C#
 1. Make sure you have the latest installation of [VS2022 Community Edition](https://visualstudio.microsoft.com/vs/)